radiden/cardbot/README.md

 # cardbot

-simple discord bot with a web server for managing a card list for arcade rhythm games games
+simple discord bot with a web server for managing a card list for arcade rhythm games

 this program runs a discord bot and a http server on port 3000 exposing cards added by users on discord in a format compatible with a spicy program